 Venus: The Mother of Rome and Goddess of Love and Fertility

-Venus: Roman Goddess of Love and the Mother of Rome
+Roman Goddess of Love and the Mother of Rome

-Venus is the personification of everything that is related to passion.
+Venus is the personification of everything related to passion.
 She is often depicted nude, but the passion wasn’t necessarily only related to something like sexual love.
 Passionate love can apply and be shown in a lot of forms.
 Think about motherly love, but also sexual love.
 But, if you would ask any of the ancient Romans you would probably not get a consensus answer about the thing that Venus represented.

 During the Punic Wars of the second and third centuries BC, Venus was thought to lend her assistance to the Romans and ensure their victories over the Carthaginians.
 Her importance as a figure of worship peaked shortly thereafter, though she continued to be venerated until the rise of Christianity in the fourth century.
 So in total, she enjoyed a high relevance for about 700 years.